What is Blogging?

 For example, if you’re a 25-year-old who wants to blog all about knitting, you might feel like you’re the only one interested.
 However, a simple Google search will reveal that there’s quite a large audience of young knitters just like you.

-On the same breath, it’s easy to find yourself wondering if your idea is too broad, or too quirky.
-The best way to approach this is being a little more specific.
+In the same breath, it’s easy to find yourself wondering if your idea is too broad, or too quirky.
+The best way to approach this is to be a little more specific.
 For instance, if you’re doing a travel blog, it’s best to stay away from generic topics like “travel” and “top destinations”.
 Go for the more specific topics like “backpacking”.

 You might be a jack of all trades and want to create a blog that tackles multiple topics.
-However, this will not be fruitful, since people like to subscribe to a blog that it an authority on a given topic.
-Keep in mind that even on the point of view of search engines, a blog dedicated on a single topic will rank higher.
+However, this will not be fruitful, since people like to subscribe to a blog that is an authority on a given topic.
+Keep in mind that even from the point of view of search engines, a blog dedicated to a single topic will rank higher.

 Step #2: Get a Name for your Blog